Chaos-Camp/RALPH/README.md

 RALPH is proudly open-sourced, welcoming everyone to access and use it.
 If you choose to incorporate or refer to this code elsewhere, we humbly ask for appropriate attribution.

----

-This revised README provides an enhanced clarity and structure to guide users effectively.
-Modify placeholders as needed to better fit your project's specific details.